 The NSA Just Issued Its First Formal Warning About AI Agent Technology.
 Your IT Team Needs to Read It.

+Every time I think I have seen it all with NSA Just Issued Its, something new emerges.
 I’ve been watching AI agent technology move from developer toy to corporate backbone over the past 18 months, and the security conversation has been almost entirely missing.
 This week, the NSA made that conversation unavoidable.

 On May 22, the US National Security Agency published its first formal cybersecurity guidance specifically targeting Model Context Protocol (MCP), the underlying technology that lets AI assistants like Copilot, Claude, and ChatGPT connect to your files, calendars, databases, and business systems.
 The NSA’s conclusion is blunt: organisations are deploying this technology faster than they understand what they’re handing it access to.